Naina-World/Food-Menu/README.md

-#Food Menu
+# Food Menu
-This is a static website, in this html,css is used.
+This is a static website, in this html,css is used.\n List,Nested list and flex property is used .\n background image is used for better look .\n
-List,Nested list is used in this and in css flex property is used and background image is used for better look Div is the essential part of this Food menu.
+Div is the essential part of this Food menu.